 Current Healthcare Challenges: Impacting the Future of Our Children

 Cathy Butler-Witt, MA, CSW, CTTS

 Diane P. Calello, MD

-Director New Jersey Poison Information
+Executive and Medical Director, New Jersey Poison Information and Education System

 Michelle Drzewiecka, PharmD., BCPS

 This program is designed to enhance the participants’ knowledge regarding current healthcare challenges impacting the future of newborns/infants/young children, school age and adolescent children, their families, healthcare providers, social workers/case managers, school administrators and nurses, and state and federal Agencies (NJ DOH, CDC, etc.).
 The Kline symposium provides information that supports a greater understanding of current overwhelming challenges that impact not only the future of children in New Jersey, but the future of children throughout the world.

 Target audience: Pediatricians, Family Practice, Emergency Medicine, Infectious Disease, Obstetrics, Advanced Practice Nurses, Registered Nurses (Pediatric, Emergency, Infection Control, Social Work/Case Management, and School Nurses), Residents and Students (Medical School, PA’s, APNs, Nursing).

 • Integrate supportive messages about the hazards of smoking into their practice.